• Skip to primary navigation

 Peppermint - Any type of mint smells invigorating and has a cooling effect on the skin.
 It's good for those with oily complexions.

-Rosemary - Another great option for normal or oily skin, rosemary leaves will help you feel refreshed and encourages mental clarity.
+Rosemary - Another great option for normal or oily skin, rosemary leaves will help you feel refreshed and encourage mental clarity.

 Large clear bowl with rose petals, calendula petals and lavender buds.

-You can use some of those referenced above or many other herbs such as chamomile or sage.
+You can use some of those referenced above or many other herbs such as chamomile, eucalyptus, thyme, or sage.

 Large clear bowl with hot water flowers and herbs for face steaming.